 The prospect of being stranded and overstaying your visa in a weird police state and facing huge fines or even jail time is… sobering.
 That’s exactly what we were facing at 3 am at the Ashgabat airport.
 Travel can be stressful, and arguments can happen even on otherwise very nice trips.
 I’d say most arguments I can recall revolved around delays with food, drink, or a restroom.
 Or getting lost.
 Or some combination therein.
 Thankfully though, when a stressful situation demands focus and cooperation, we’ve been able to navigate things pretty well thus far, and this was no exception.
 On this trip, we had the added help of our friend Greg.
 We’ve known Greg a long time and he has traveled with us many times, and we all work together really well when situations demand it.
 So here’s what happened…It shouldn’t be a surprise that even after all the immense hassle of acquiring a visa to get into Turkmenistan, that visa is completely inflexible and is good ONLY for the days that you are documented and accounted for on a tour.
 So our visa was expiring exactly on our departure day.
 We arrived at the airport two hours early, as usual with no bags to check.
 I expected to see a long line and pandemonium at our check-in counter.
 We had booked one-way tickets back to Dubai with the discount carrier “FlyDubai”.
 There are very few airlines and flights that service Turkmenistan, even though they have an absolutely massive, state of the art airport shaped like a giant hawk.
 The demand just isn’t there.
 But FlyDubai seemed to have regularly scheduled flights there, so that’s how we arranged our itinerary.
 Our tickets were booked months before (Greg booked separately), and none of us had heard anything further.
-Martha and I flew to Oman at the beginning of this trip as a same-day round trip using FlyDubai and everything went perfectly.
+I flew to Oman at the beginning of this trip as a same-day round trip using FlyDubai and everything went perfectly.
 So, I didn’t have any reason to be immediately concerned when nobody was at the FlyDubai counter.

 Our flight was on the huge display screens, one of only a couple of outgoing flights for that entire day.
 Our check-in counter was lit up and had our flight displayed on it above the counter.
 A local lady showed up that was supposed to be on our flight and started asking around.
 More time passed.
 We entered into the two-hour window, and nobody showed up.
 An attendant from another airline tried calling them, and nobody answered.
 Greg and I used our Turkmenistan cellphones to call their international customer service number.
 It took some time, and some mixed answers, but we eventually figured out that the flight had been “rescheduled” for the next day.
 This was a huge problem.